eliesl/Collision-Severity-Prediction-in-Seattle/README.md

  # Data pre-processing:

  The following actions have been performed to preprocess the data before feeding it to the models:
-  - removing NULL or NaN values
+  - removing NULL or NaN values if it is needed
   - performing standardization (if it is needed) to bring the features on the same scale
   - converting categorical variables to numerical variables
   - feature selection, removing non-relevant columns to the prediction task, avoiding multicollinearity